Permafrost/Tundra/SERVICES.md

   directory locations, and memory usage.
   * `version` is the Integration Server software version number for the Integration Server on which this service is executed.
+  * `localhost` is an `IData` document containing the localhost
+    address:
+    * `domain` is the localhost's domain name.
+    * `host` is the localhost's host name.
+    * `ip` is the localhost's IP address.
   * `environment` is an `IData` document containing all the environment variables defined on the system on which this service is executed.
   * `property` is an `IData` document containing all the Java configuration properties defined for the JVM process in which this service is executed.